-BYU Marriott offers ten limited-enrollment undergraduate programs.
+BYU Marriott offers nine limited-enrollment undergraduate programs.
 These programs are highly competitive.
 For more information, please see below.

 - You may apply to a maximum of three undergraduate programs at once

 - Academic (GPA measures) and holistic (essay and resume) criteria are evaluated in the admissions process